raspberrypilearning/journey-to-school/en/step_3.md

 + Click on the **Add example** button in the **car** bucket and then type in the first survey result for someone who travels by car.
 ![Add example pop up box containg the values age: 5, distance: 2.8, friends: 1](images/add-example.png)

-+ Continue until you have entered all of the survey results.
++ Repeat until you have entered all of the survey results.
 ![3 buckets now full with data](images/all-results.png)

 --- /task ---